marcosmatasousa/PersonalWebProject/README.md

 This is where I store my web project.

 The project currently have only 2 pages:
-* A player that plays an music album by clicking the song titles
 * A page about me, containing info my experiences and interests.
+* A simple, but functional, calculator
+* A music page the redirects the user the user the album pages by clicking them
+* A tic-tac-toe page game.

 To run the project, run flaskserver.py and access localhost:5000 on your browser.